 Aussiedoodles are Loyal and Patient!

 Aussiedoodle are also amazing with children and have more than your average amount of patience and loyalty.
 Unlike the Goldendoodle who will make friends with and “go” with basically anyone.. the Aussiedoodle is considered to be a more of a loyal dog and their “people” mean everything to them.
 I don’t mean they are an unfriendly dog by any means.. for example.. an Aussiedoodles can be trusted off leash and be dependable to follow their owners in a crowd where a Goldendoodle may be just as happy to follow the next friendly person walking by.
 Nothing against the Goldendoodle.
 I love the overly friendly nature of the Goldendoodle.
-Just using them as a comparison in temperament.
+Just using them as a comparison.

 When cross breeding two purebred dogs you also get what is called hybrid vigor, resulting in a healthier dog with superior genetic constitution.

 This is an attractive dog that comes in a variety of colors.
 The Australian Shepherd has traditionally been a herding type dog and believe it or not the working class Standard Poodle is a great hunting dog, these traits can also be passed onto the Aussiedoodle as well.
 The added benefit to Standard Poodle lovers is that by crossing with the Aussie, it lifts the ear canal thereby reducing the risk of ear infections that many Poodle owners have to deal with.

 Aussiedoodles are companion dogs.
 They love being with people and need to live in the house, never outdoors.
 They can however be indoor/outdoor dogs as long as they’re not always outside or always inside the Aussiedoodle will thrive.